-- have Ministerial meetings with Sinn Féin to explore with them what assurances could be given and what confidence-building measures established; - consult the Irish Government as to whether it considers the agreed requirements for entry to negotiations are met; - convene bilateral and other meetings in Castle Buildings, Stormont, among the two Governments, all the parties, including Sinn Féin, and the Independent Chairmen to consider the implications for the negotiations and how they could most constructively be advanced once they resume; - make available to Sinn Féin its delegation room in Castle Buildings so as to prepare for the resumed negotiations. - 13.
+- consult the Irish Government as to whether it considers the agreed requirements for entry to negotiations are met; - undertake bilateral and other consultations with all the parties to consider the implications for the negotiations and how they could most constructively be advanced once they resume. - 13.
 The Government seeks no unnecessary delay.
 The period needed will be affected by the extent of terrorist activities prior to any declaration.
-But if an unequivocal restoration of the IRA ceasefire were declared by [23] June and was reflected in both word and deed so that the statutory requirements were met, then Sinn Féin would be invited to join a plenary session of the negotiations [before the end of July]. - 14.
-Sinn Féin would first be expected to affirm, as all the other participants have already done, their total and absolute commitment to the Mitchell principles of democracy and non-violence.
+But if an unequivocal restoration of the IRA ceasefire were declared [now/in the next fortnight] and was reflected in both word and deed so that the statutory requirements were met, then Sinn Féin would be invited to join a plenary session of the negotiations [in the first week of September]. - 14.
 From their entry into the negotiations onwards, Sinn Féin would, in common with all the other participants, be subject to all the agreed provisions and rules of procedure.
 These include those governing the contingency where any participant is no longer entitled to participate on the grounds that they have demonstrably dishonoured the Mitchell principles of democracy and non-violence.